 Pittenweem might be a small place but it has played an important part in Fife’s history.
 St Fillan’s Cave is where St Fillan, the Patron Saint of the mentally ill spent most of his time writing.
 The story has it that those who were ill would spend the night bound in the cave and if their bound had loosened overnight they were no longer sick.
 ‘Pittenweem’ actually means ‘place of the cave’.

 This village also plays host to the ever-increasing Pittenweem Arts Festival which takes place in August.
 Don’t expect to only be entering the official museums and galleries to see the work of over 100 artists and designers; the art is on display in every nook and cranny – livingrooms, seawalls and shops.

 Hotels in Pittenweem

 There are a variety of self-catering cottages in Pittenweem and most of them are pet-friendly if you are hoping to take your dog to the East Neuk!

 → Check availability and rates for Pittenweem’s cottages here

 The most popular thing to do in Anstruther is to visit on a sunny day, buy fish and chips and people watch!
 One of the popular things to do in Anstruther from April to September is to take a boat trip to the Isle of May to wildlife spotting.
 The tour takes around 4.5-5 hours and includes a talk from the rangers on the island.
 Birds spotted include puffins, guillemots and razorbills are common.
 A lucky few will spot a dolphin or possibly a whale!

 Hotels in Anstruther

-The Waterfront is also a four-star hotel with restaurant which serves a cooked breakfast for guests each morning.
+- The Waterfront is also a four-star hotel with a restaurant which serves a cooked breakfast for guests each morning.
 The decor is contemporary and it is located… on the waterfront.

 Craig is well known for its car drag races at Crail airfield.
 Every Sunday from March-November you’ll find a car boot sale at the airfield.